Matsushima-lab/FLSA/python/README.md

 ```

-Concrete classes have to have the following methods implemented:
+Concrete classes have to have the following methods implemented in addition to `find_tangency(self,s)`:

 ```python
 class DeltaFunc:
     @abstractmethod
     def __add_loss(self,y):